All Episodes

 And I hope the American people will feel that if they're behind something in broad terms, that we'll be better off.

-Cherry pick what we've said to fit your agenda, because we gave you plenty of things in there you can cherry pick.
+Cherry-pick what we've said to fit your agenda because we gave you plenty of things in there you can cherry-pick.

-Go ahead and take them out of context and get the American people unified once and for all on the fact that we had no business being there in the first place, no business going there in the first place, and that we need to bring everybody home and so we can have consensus and uh and bipartisanship.
+Go ahead and take them out of context and get the American people unified once and for all on the fact that we had no business being there in the first place, no business going there in the first place, and that we need to bring everybody home and so we can have consensus and bipartisanship.

-We'll go to you first on the phones today.
+Jerry in Cookville, Tennessee, we'll go to you first on the phones today.

 Hello.